 You get a triple-lens setup, which have been co-engineered with Leica.
 We don’t need to tell you that Leica knows what it’s doing when it comes to quality lenses, but needless to say it’s a very good performer.
 There’s a wide, ultrawide and a floating telephoto lens which doubles up to be used for excellent macro performance.
 You also get a 32MP selfie camera, which is pretty rare among even flagship smartphones.

 I was impressed with image quality across a range of scenarios, making it a strong competitor for the likes of the iPhones, Pixels and Samsung models also mentioned here.
-If you can get it for close to £400 then it’s a great deal.
+If you can get it for under £400 then it’s a great deal.

 Read our full Xiaomi 13 Pro review here.